Agua de Piña (pineapple agua fresca)

 Removing pineapple skin with a knife.

-Place the pineapple chunks in a blender, add 1 1/2 cups of water and blend on high until you will have a smooth mixture.
+Add the pineapple chunks to a blender with about 1 1/2 cups of water and blend until smooth.

 Blended pineapple and water in a blender.